RodeCaster Pro II is official: a one-stop shop for streaming and recording audio

 As with its predecessor, this device is promised to be both an intuitive and exhaustive solution to recording or directly streaming multiple sources of audio at once – whether it be for podcasts, gaming streams or multi-track recording for musicians.

-The Australian pro audio company is best known globally for its microphones, which have become a 'household' name in studios around the globe over the past five decades, but in recent years they've diversified.
+The Australian pro audio company is best known globally for its microphones, which have led Rode to become a respected name in studios around the globe over the past five decades, but in recent years they've diversified.

 Alongside some products that angle more towards streamers and those recording via computer (such as the RodeCaster line), the brand also released its first ever pair of headphones in March this year – the five-star Rode NTH-100.